deep-research/victorslibrary-gridsome/content/disoriented-by-the-forest-dark-far-from-help.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This song represents the outcry of a wretched soul.
+  This song represents the outcry of a wretched soul.

 recordings:
   - title: Disoriented By the Forest Dark (Far From Help)